 Value investing principles we all must adhere to

-valunvestors and analysts often look at value investing in contradistinction to growth investing.
+valunvestors and analysts often look at in contradistinction to growth investing.
 Quite often, they converge; which means a growth stock may also be a value stock if it is appropriately priced.
-It is common for people to mistake low P/E stocks to be value stocks but that may be a slightly misleading approach to value investing.
-Normally value stocks are those that offer a substantial margin of safety.
+It is common for people to mistake low P/E stocks to be but that may be a slightly misleading approach to Normally are those that offer a substantial margin of safety.

 The margin of safety of a stock is defined by the extent to which the market price of the stock is below the intrinsic value of the stock.
 Wider the margin of safety, the better the value stock.